nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 38. What are the networks available for the docker services?
 ```
-* verlay networks: manage communications among the Docker daemons participating in the swarm.You can attach a service to one or more existing overlay networks as well, to enable service-to-service communication.
+* overlay networks: manage communications among the Docker daemons participating in the swarm.You can attach a service to one or more existing overlay networks as well, to enable service-to-service communication.
 * ingress network: is a special overlay network that facilitates load balancing among a service’s nodes.
 When any swarm node receives a request on a published port, it hands that request off to a module called IPVS.
 IPVS keeps track of all the IP addresses participating in that service, selects one of them, and routes the request to it, over the ingress network.
 * docker_gwbridge: is a bridge network that connects the overlay networks (including the ingress network) to an individual Docker daemon’s physical network.
 ```